aminomancer/uc.css.js/README.md

 <details><summary>🌏 <b><i>How to use language packs in Nightly... (click to expand)</i></b></summary>

 If you want to use a UI language pack other than English for Firefox Nightly, you need to follow some additional steps.
 Mozilla only releases language packs for Release and Beta builds, but these can still be made compatible with Nightly builds.
-Find the latest Firefox [release directory][Firefox releases], click it, then click the subdirectory for your OS, e.g. win64.
+Find the latest Firefox [release directory][firefox releases], click it, then click the subdirectory for your OS, e.g. win64.
 From there, scroll down to the folder labeled xpi.
 In here, locate the file with your language code, e.g. `zh-TW.xpi` for traditional Chinese.

 If you simply click the language pack link, Firefox will try to install it directly and tell you it's incompatible.
 Instead you need to download it and unpack it with 7-zip.
 You can try downloading it with another browser, but I prefer to use [Multithreaded Download Manager][], which lets you download the file by opening a context menu on the link.